 How do I know if my partner has a claim over my property if we break up – or vice versa?

-Just because you are a de facto couple does not mean that the Court has jurisdiction to divide up your property.
-The Court can only make property orders if one or more of the following applies:
+Just because you are a de facto couple, it does not mean that you have to complete a property split.
+Your situation needs to be assessed under the 4-step family law process.
+The court can only make property orders if one or more of the following applies:

 - The relationship in total has lasted over two years.
-If you break up and then get back together, you may be able to combine both periods of time you were together.
+If you break up and then get back together, you may be able to combine both periods you were together.

 - You have a child together.
 This child does not need to be biologically related to both of you – it could be adopted, or the product of artificial conception using donated genetic material from another person.

-- One or both of you made significant contributions to the other’s property, or it would be unjust not to make property division orders.
+- One or both of you made significant contributions to the other’s property.
 This will be the case if, for example, one of you has provided substantial financial (or non-financial) support to the other, with the result that their financial position is much better than it otherwise would have been.

 What happens if I break up with my de facto partner?

-There is a two-year time limit to do so, but in practice the Court will often waive this rule if the person filing has a genuine claim.
+There is a two-year time limit to carry out a property split, but in practice, the Court will often waive this rule if the person filing has a genuine claim.
 This means property proceedings may be brought well after the end of the relationship.

 Possible orders that the Court might make include:

-If you would like to speak to one of our network partners please take our free 5 minute Q&A here and you will be connected to the best network member in your area for you.
+If you would like to speak to one of our network partners please take our free 3-minute Q&A here and you will be connected to the best network member in your area for you.